top of page

 How to Grow Your Faith

 As the Apostle Paul emphasized thousands of years ago, Bible study equips you to understand the Christian life.
 The ABC of evangelism is that the Lord and Savior Jesus Christ came to die.
-Not for you to linger in spiritual immaturity but for you to experience spiritual growth toward Christian maturity.
+Not for you to linger in spiritual immaturity but to experience spiritual growth toward Christian maturity.

 Reading the Bible, God's word, will help you grow spiritually.
 Without it, you will remain a spiritual baby.

 One sign of spiritual maturity is the fruit of the Spirit.
 A second is the knowledge of our Lord.
-A third is a spiritual discipline.
+A third is spiritual discipline.

 They will help you grow as the Holy Spirit empowers you.
 They will bring you closer to the Savior, Jesus Christ.